CodingNomads/articles/environment-variables/environment-variables.md

 There are a few ways to keep your sensitive information safe.
 In this article, you'll learn how to do it using environment variables in UNIX systems.

-## Using Environment Variables
+<h2 id="using-environment-variables">Using Environment Variables</h2>

 [Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are variables that you can access from anywhere in your local system.
 They are usually shared across many applications.

-In UNIX systems, the most famous one of them is [$PATH](https://en.wikipedia.org/wiki/PATH_(variable)) which specifies file paths where your system looks for executable files.
+In UNIX systems, the most famous one of them is <a href="https://en.wikipedia.org/wiki/PATH_(variable)" target="_blank">$PATH</a> which specifies file paths where your system looks for executable files.

 You can access the value of your environment variables anywhere in your project without ever spelling out the actual value of that variable.
 Instead, you can refer to it through the environment variable.

 Because of that you can work with API secrets and passwords throughout your project, and commit all project-relevant code to GitHub, while keeping all these secrets safe to yourself.

-### Inspecting Environment Variables
+<h3 id="inspecting-environment-variables">Inspecting Environment Variables</h3>

 Open up your CLI and type `printenv`.
 This will give you a list of all the current environment variables present on your system: